Fawaztarar/Booksy-FT/README.md

 STRIPE_SECRET_KEY: Secret key for Stripe payment integration.
 Stripe Integration
 Ensure you have set up your Stripe account and obtained the necessary API keys for payment processing.

+### Running the Application

+The application should now be running on `http://localhost:3000`.
+Ensure both the backend and frontend servers are running simultaneously for the application to function correctly.

 ## Usage